 Enterprise's support of the military focuses on three key areas – recruitment and hiring, local operations and community relations.

-Military veterans or reservists comprise nearly 13 percent of our U.S. workforce.
+Military veterans or reservists comprise 10 percent of our U.S. workforce.
 And Enterprise pays the salary differential for employees on active duty, so they continue to receive full pay throughout the duration of their service.